ja1caraz/personalwebsite/README.md

 This website serves as a platform to introduce myself, showcase my work, and share my interests with you.

-This website consists of three main sections:
+This website consists of Four main sections:

 **Home Page**